mxenabled/action_subscriber/README.md

 We send the acknowledgement right after calling your subscriber.
 If an error is raised your message will be retried on a sent back to rabbitmq and retried on an exponential backoff schedule.

-### retry
+### redeliver

-A message can be sent to "retry" with `::ActionSubscriber::MessageRetry.redeliver_message_with_backoff` or the DSL method `retry` and optionally takes a "backoff schedule" which is a hash of backoff milliseconds for each retry, the default:
+A message can be sent to "redeliver" with `::ActionSubscriber::MessageRetry.redeliver_message_with_backoff` or the DSL method `redeliver` and optionally takes a "backoff schedule" which is a hash of backoff milliseconds for each redeliver, the default:

 ```ruby
   SCHEDULE = {